cgswong/docker-kibana/README.md

   - KV_TYPE: Sets the type of KV store to use as the backend.
 Options are etcd (default) and consul.
   - KV_PORT: Sets the port used in connecting to the KV store which defaults to 4001 for etcd and 8500 for consul.

 **Note: The startup procedures previously shown assume you are using CoreOS (with either etcd or consul as your KV store).
-If you are not using CoreOS then simply substitute the `source /etc/environment` and `${COREOS_PUBLIC_IPV4}` statements with the appropriate OS specific equivalents.**
+If you are not using CoreOS then simply substitute the CoreOS specific statements with the appropriate OS specific equivalents.**